 For information about sexting laws in America, check out criminaldefenselawyer.com.

-You may trust the person you're sexting with right now
+You may trust the person you're sending these texts to right now

 However, people can change and unexpected things can happen like: